 - (Optional) You can use the mapping feature to map user stories or PBIs to features

-Management teams can drill down from their portfolio backlog to see how epics are progressing.
+Management teams can drill down from their portfolio backlog to see how Epics are progressing.
+Drilling down, you can see all the backlog items and features, even though they belong to one of three different teams: Customer Service, Phone, and Web.

-And, feature teams can turn on Show parents on their backlogs to see context and even those stories
+Feature teams can turn Show parents on their backlogs to see context and those items owned by other teams.

 When estimating stories or product backlog items, start with one story point per person per day.
 Feature teams can later calibrate and adjust those estimates as needed.
 For example, the velocity of a seasoned team will be higher than a new team.
 The size of the work stays the same, but a seasoned team can just deliver faster.

 A second method for gaining visibility across teams is to define multi-team focused dashboards that let you view progress, status, and trends.
 You do this primarily by defining queries that either capture the progress of a single team or several teams.
 You can then create charts and view trends for each team or for several teams.

 The two areas of most interest to management teams are project health and bug debt.
 The widget catalog provides 10+ widgets you can add to a dashboard to track the status, progress, and health of your project and teams.
 Also, you can find additional widgets in the Visual Studio Marketplace, Azure DevOps tab.

 For example, here we've added three query-based charts, one for each team, to a dashboard that shows the active and resolved bugs over the previous 4 weeks.

 - What are you wanting to learn and how will it drive your organization's actions